Mi'kmaq: Marshall decision

-Soon after the September 17 decision, Miramichi Bay—"one of Canada's most lucrative lobster fisheries"—became the site of a violent conflict between Mi'kmaw fishers and non-Mi'kmaw commercial fishers.
-Immediately after the ruling, Mi'kmaw fishers began to lay lobster traps out of season.
+Soon after the September 17 decision, Miramichi Bay—"one of Canada's most lucrative lobster fisheries"— became the site of a violent conflict between Mi'kmaq fishers and non-Mi'kmaq commercial fishers.
+Immediately after the ruling, Mi'kmaq fishers began to lay lobster traps out of season.
 Incidents such as the Burnt Church Crisis were widely covered by the media from 1999 and 2002.
-On October 3, 1999, non-Indigenous commercial fishers in 150 boats destroyed hundreds of Mi'kmaw lobster traps, then returned to shore and vandalized fishing equipment, as well as three fish plants.
+On October 3, 1999, non-Indigenous commercial fishers in 150 boats destroyed hundreds of Mi'kmaq lobster traps, then returned to shore and vandalized fishing equipment, as well as three fish plants.
 This was captured and documented in the 2002 National Film Board feature-length documentary Is the Crown at war with us? by Alanis Obomsawin.
-The documentary also described how Ocean and Fisheries department officials seemed to "wage a war" on the Mi'kmaw fishermen of Burnt Church, New Brunswick with "helicopters, patrol boats, guns, with observation by airplanes and dozens of RCMP officers".
+The documentary also described how Ocean and Fisheries department officials seemed to "wage a war" on the Mi'kmaq fishermen of Burnt Church, New Brunswick with "helicopters, patrol boats, guns, with observation by airplanes and dozens of RCMP officers".
 The documentary asks why the fishers were being harassed for "exercising rights that had been affirmed by the highest court in the land."
-Following lengthy negotiations with the Mi'kmaq, the DFO developed the $160 million Marshall Response Initiative, which operated until 2007, through which the DFO offered to purchase over 1,000 commercial fishing licences, including boats and gear, to support the expansion of the Mi'kmaw lobster fishery.
+Following lengthy negotiations with the Mi'kmaq, the DFO developed the $160 million Marshall Response Initiative, which operated until 2007, through which the DFO offered to purchase over 1,000 commercial fishing licences, including boats and gear, to support the expansion of the Mi'kmaq lobster fishery.
 By mid-2000, about 1,400 commercial fishermen stated their intention to retire over 5,000 licences.
-On August 20, 2001, the DFO issued a temporary license to Burnt Church Mi'kmaw fishers while negotiations for a more permanent agreement were underway.
+On August 20, 2001, the DFO issued a temporary license to Burnt Church Mi'kmaq fishers while negotiations for a more permanent agreement were underway.
 The DFO license had restrictions that some Burnt Church fishers refused: the fishers could not sell their lobsters, they could only use them for food, social, and ceremonial (FSC) purposes.
 The "Aboriginal right to fish for food, social and ceremonial purposes (FSC)" was confirmed in the landmark 1990 R. v.
-Sparrow Supreme Court case which cited section 35 of the 1982 Constitution Act, 1982.
+Sparrow Supreme Court case which cited section 35 of the Constitution Act, 1982.
 In May 2003, the House of Commons' Standing Committee On Fisheries And Oceans chaired by MP Tom Wappel, submitted its report on fisheries issues, which "recommended that all charges stemming from the [confrontation over the lobster fisheries]" be dropped and that the fishers should be compensated by federal government for "their lost traps and boats."
-The report said that Mi'kmaw fishers have the "same season as non-native fishermen" and could not therefore, fish in the fall.
+The report said that Mi'kmaq fishers have the "same season as non-native fishermen" and could not therefore, fish in the fall.
 It recommended that "native bands be issued licences, which they would distribute to native fishermen."